 These installments draw upon the hallowed pulp convention of heroes who are masters of disguise, here done with shapeshifters impersonating other characters, including other shapeshifters, so the reader is continually challenged to know who is who, and ponder the ways in which mere labels, appearances and naming, affects the nature of identity.
 The Twilight Patrol is swept up in a plot to bring nightmares, hallucinations, and madness to those foolhardy enough to attempt to follow it.

 One of the shapeshifters is the child of Thamiel, sort of a demon of Hebraic legend.
 Thamiel represents the principle which attacks the unified grandeur of the universe.
 It undoes unity.
 It separates things that should be joined.
 This child of a demon changed shape so often, it lost sight of its singular nature, and assumed the form of twins.
-It serves as a personification of the illusion of duality, and also as a metaphor for an America that is tearing itself apart over partisan political conflicts.
+It serves as a personification of the illusion of duality, and also as a metaphor for an America that is tearing itself apart over partisan political conflicts, and tearing itself apart over the conflict between science and spirituality.

 The challenge of sorting between surface identity and actual reality assumes another guise in the following confrontation from Maggot Czar of the Everglades: